r-lib/vctrs/tests/testthat/_snaps/subscript.md

       <error/vctrs_error_subscript_type>
       Error:
       !
 Can't rename columns with `foo(bar)`.
+      Caused by error:
-      x `foo(bar)` must be logical, numeric, or character, not an environment.
+      ! `foo(bar)` must be logical, numeric, or character, not an environment.

 ---